What Causes Bed Bugs?

 Can I bring home bed bugs from a thrift store?

 It’s hard to pass up a good deal on a nearly new sofa, but before you buy it, consider what could lie in its folds and crevices.
 “That sofa could harbor bed bugs or bed bug eggs, which might not be observed immediately,” Braun cautions.
 Be vigilant and inspect furniture thoroughly before bringing it into your home.

 How far can bed bugs crawl?

 Bed bugs are champion crawlers and move quickly.
 “Over the course of a night, they could find their way down a long hallway,” says Braun.
-Plus they can survive without a blood meal for 6 to 12 months, Green says, which is part of the reason they’re so hard to spot and get rid of.
+Plus they can survive without a blood meal for 6 to 12 months, Green says, which is part of the reason it’s so hard to spot and get rid of bed bugs.

 Can bed bugs live in cold climates?

 “Climate does not affect bed bugs because they live with us in our homes and we keep it at the optimal temperature for both us and them,” says Green.
 Do chilly temps kill bed bugs?
 Only under the right conditions.
 According to Green, the temperature has to drop to 0°F for four days to kill a bed bug.
 So bed bugs could survive a while in your car before hitching a ride into your house.
 That’s why you’ll want to know the telltale signs of bed bugs in your car.

 Green offers this helpful analogy: “Think of bed bugs like germs.
 We carry germs around; they need people to survive, but sometimes we leave germs in places, and other people pick them up and get sick.
 All people are exposed, everyone can get sick from germs, but not all people do get sick.
 Not every case is the same, but all cases can be preventable with awareness, communication, and education.”
 How do you know if you have bat bugs versus bed bugs?